Copyediting/Line Editing services include the following tasks:

 After earning my Certificate in Copy Editing through Media Bistro's program and attending NYU, I've been working steadily in publishing for the past eight years.
-I currently copyedit fiction for a few independent publishers and news for The Hollywood Reporter on topics such as media, fashion, tech, and business.
-Feel free to read all about me on my LinkedIn profile.
+I've copyedited over 50 books in almost all genres: romance, sci-fi, fantasy, YA, memoir, mystery, suspense, thriller, erotica, horror, historical fiction, and general fiction.
+(Some of those overlap sometimes.)
+I've also edited thousands of news articles.
+I currently copyedit books for a few independent publishers and news for The Hollywood Reporter on media, fashion, tech, politics, and business, among other topics.
+Feel free to read more about me on my LinkedIn profile.

-I'm also an active member of three professional organizations: ACES (American Copy Editors Society), NWIEG (Northwest Independent Editors Guild), and EFA (Editorial Freelancers Association).
+I'm an active member of three professional organizations: ACES (American Copy Editors Society), NWIEG (Northwest Independent Editors Guild), and EFA (Editorial Freelancers Association).